Hydration Hacks: Drink More Water Without Living in the Bathroom

 Q: Can you drink too much water?

-A: Yes, overhydration can lead to a condition called hyponatremia, where the balance of electrolytes in your body is disrupted; however, that amount is often FAR more than the average American drinks per day.
+A: Yes, overhydration can lead to a condition called hyponatremia, where the balance of electrolytes in your body is disrupted.
+However, that amount is often FAR more than the average American drinks per day.
 Drink water in moderation and listen to your body.

 Stay hydrated, stay healthy, and may your bathroom trips be few and far between!